sharonkadamandla/BankingWebsite/PlanAndMilestones.md

 # Plan and Milestones

-( Created Using AI consiering my business to better use my time for productive learning.
+( Created Using AI considering my busyness to better use my time for productive learning.
 Changes to be made as I go. )

 ## Milestone 1: Setup and Project Skeleton